Aditya2462001/secondHandBookStore/README.md

 # secondHandBookStore

-Second Hand Book Store is an innovative project that aims to provide a convenient and efficient online platform for users to purchase second hand books.
-Second Hand Book Store enables users to browse a wide range of products, add product in cart.
-The application is built with the help of Java, Spring Boot REST, MySQL and React with Bootstrap.
+Second-Hand Book Store is an innovative project that aims to provide a convenient and efficient online platform for users to purchase second-hand books.
+Second-Hand Book Store enables users to browse a wide range of products and add products to the cart.
+The application is built with the help of Java, Spring Boot REST, MySQL, and React with Bootstrap.

+## Flow Diagram
 ![flow-diagram](https://github.com/Aditya2462001/secondHandBookStore/assets/63384884/82ab9653-0618-4008-98a1-0d0805d6cff2)

 ## User Dashboard
 ![home](https://github.com/Aditya2462001/secondHandBookStore/assets/63384884/2d9fe5fe-6abc-4881-adca-f19276c7ed6e)
 ![sign-up](https://github.com/Aditya2462001/secondHandBookStore/assets/63384884/24a02e3c-c239-4a62-be52-dda84b4c422e)